Best Romantic Restaurants in Budapest 2019

 Zany and adorable: M

 Laid-back, quirky and delicious, with an ever-changing local menu – M is right next to the party district, by Király street, also close to the Liszt Academy of Music and the hurly-burly of the boulevard.
-Stop by if you’re looking for an affordable but really good meal served by a friendly staff in a really peculiar but loveable setting (and especially loveable drawings on the walls!).
+Stop by if you are looking to spend a romantic dinner in Budapest but you want an affordable but really good served meal by a friendly staff in a really peculiar but loveable setting (and especially loveable drawings on the walls!).
 The owner is a mathematician who opened a restaurant in his own apartment 10 years ago – it’s grown into M (named for a poem by a renowned poet friend).
 When I go there, I feel like I’m in a French brasserie for not just the art, but also whole atmosphere – so I highly recommend stopping by in the evening even for just a coffee.

 Address: 48 Kertész utca, Budapest 1073